-Tempted to eat wild blackberries as you walk up Lofty?
+Tempted to eat wild blackberries on your next bushwalk?
 Hold up before you pick any – here’s what you need to know.

-The falling leaves of autumn rings in blackberry fruiting season.
+The end of summer and start of autumn rings in blackberry fruiting season.
 As berries ripen they change colour from green, to red, to black.

 But this sweet tasting blackberry is actually a thorny weed for South Australia.
 So be careful – don’t pop that delicious looking wild berry in your mouth, it may have been sprayed with chemicals.

 Pesky weed of a berry

 The popular blackberry variety found throughout SA is the European blackberry.